orbeon/orbeon-forms-doc/form-runner/api/other/file-scan-api.md

 ## Example

 [`AcmeFileScanProvider`](https://github.com/orbeon/orbeon-forms/blob/master/file-scan-example/src/main/java/acme/filescan/AcmeFileScanProvider.java)
-is an example of a provider which does nothing but:
+is a Java example of a provider which does nothing but:

 - log method calls
 - reject files which contain in their name the string "virus"